abajwa-hw/ambari-nifi-service/README.md

 Features:

-- By default, downloads the current GA version - HDF 1.2.0.1 package (nifi 0.6.0) - but also gives option to build the latest Nifi from source instead
+- By default, downloads the current GA version
 - Exposes nifi.properties, bootstrap.conf, logback.xml in Ambari UI (so you can configure port, memory, log dir etc)
 - Sets up initial flow.xml.gz that sets up Ambari reporting task to send Ambari metrics
 - Includes metrics widgets from [here](https://cwiki.apache.org/confluence/display/NIFI/Ambari+Metrics)

 Updates:
+- Sept-14-2016: updated to support installing HDF 2.0.0.0 (Nifi 1.0) on Ambari 2.4/HDP 2.5 tech preview build/VM
-- Jul-10-2016: updated to support installing on Ambari 2.4/HDP 2.5 tech preview build/VM
+- Jul-10-2016: updated to support installing HDF 1.2.0.0 on Ambari 2.4/HDP 2.5 tech preview build/VM

+Installing on older Ambari versions:
+- Refer to [archive folder](https://github.com/abajwa-hw/ambari-nifi-service/tree/master/configuration) for older versions of the service definition
+  - To install on Ambari 2.4 and earlier use HDF-1.2.0.0-Nifi-0.6.0.1.2.0.1.zip

 Limitations:
 - This is not an officially supported service and *is not meant to be deployed in production systems*.
 It is only meant for testing demo/purposes
 - It does not support Ambari/HDP upgrade process and will cause upgrade problems if not removed prior to upgrade
 - Not tested on secured clusters